X-com-b-v/docker-setup/README.md

 ## Dependencies
 You will need [Docker CE](https://docs.docker.com/engine/install/ubuntu/) installed.

-The installer requires `dialog`, this can be installed via `sudo apt install dialog`
+The installer requires `dialog` and `make`, this can be installed via `sudo apt install dialog make`

 ## Run the install script
 * Run the installscript with `sudo`.
 The installer will prompt you for this if you're not root.